Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * (I) Credits have been updated.
 * (I) Added a visual cue (a "bar" that is filled) to inform the player the next shoot is about to be performed.
 * (I) Now the Pause Menu controls are properly split in two separated lines.
-* Changed the game ui elements so that it doesn't mentions "Rings", "X Spheres" and "Shoots" no longer as they are properly explained by the use of the related icon (plus the How to Play screen explains them at lenght).
+* (I) Changed the game ui elements so that it doesn't mentions "Rings", "X Spheres" and "Shoots" no longer as they are properly explained by the use of the related icon (plus the How to Play screen explains them at lenght).
 Now the UI is more compact as a result and more readable.
+* (I) Did a pass on all in game help strings to improve clarity.

 *Controls*
 * (I) You can now go back to the Main Menu at any point during the gameplay, with the ESC key (or the "START" button on your gamepad).